zt10001/zt10001.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Pharmaceutical Science at the College of Pharmacy, University of Michigan.
+I am a Ph.D. student in Pharmaceutical Sciences at the College of Pharmacy, University of Michigan.